Byout Renovations. The quality of work you need

 Basement suite (secondary unit)

-A self contained apartment in the basement with its own kitchen, bath, and entrance where the lot and building allow.
-Usually the lowest cost way to add a unit if headroom and egress work.
-Must meet fire separation and egress rules.
+A self-contained apartment in the basement with its own kitchen, bath, and an approved exit arrangement where the land use and building allow.
+Existing space can avoid the cost of a new detached structure, but low headroom, moisture, structure, services, and life-safety work can still make the conversion complex.
 Our 2026 legal basement suites guide goes deeper.

 Garage conversion